reallyfancy/make-play-code-unity-and-cake/session-4/README.md

 This week we learned how to use access modifiers in our scripts and how our components can communicate with other components.

 ### Access modifiers

+When we declare a member variable or a function, we can put the word *private* or *public* in front of it.
+This is called an access modifier.

+Public functions can be called by other scripts.
+Public variables can be seen and changed by other scripts and the Inspector panel.
+Private functions and variables can only be used within the same script.

+In C#, if we don’t explicitly declare an access modifier, variables and functions default to *private*.

 ### Other components as variables